16 Jan Could you remember all your possessions if they were lost in a fire?

 Keep proof of value – Store sales receipts, purchase contracts, and appraisals with your list.

-Don’t get overwhelmed – Once you’ve started your inventory, keep going even if you can’t get it all done immediately.
+Don’t overwhelm yourself – Once you’ve began your inventory, keep going even if you can’t get it all done immediately.
 It’s better to have an incomplete inventory than nothing at all.

 Use technology to make your home inventory easier.